SuperMarcus/myanimelist-api-specification/README.md

 > **Note**: Always include the `X-MAL-Client-ID` header.
 Currently the only
 > known client id is that of the MAL's official Android app.
 >

+If the request is intended for mutations (e.g. modify user library entries), the request body is url-form encoded with content type: `application/x-www-form-urlencoded`.

 ## Responses